-Take a break from the craziness that surrounds us these days and get back to nature, nostalgia, life lessons, and joy — and a world you'll grow to love as much as I did — in this easy-reading series.
-Enjoyed individually or from cover-to-cover, the chapters will take you to places most people have never even heard of before, and introduce some totally endearing characters along the way.
+In the "Trucks are for Girls" book series, you'll get material that's entertaining, educational, heart-warming, and nostalgic.
+So come on, take a break from the craziness that surrounds us these days and get back to simple things — and an outdoor world you'll grow to love as much as I did — in this easy-reading series.

-Let me know what you think of your copies!
-There's a place below to write me a letter, and I always respond!
+And of course, let me know what you think.
+There's a place below to write a quick note and I always respond!

 Now available through this website and the FB page